hbradio/portfolio/content/post/red-line-tracker.md

 Inevitably, we had friends that couldn't come for the entire crawl but wanted to meet us later along the way.
 So they wouldn't have to call us, I made a little app so that we could post our location with a timestamp.

+{{< rawhtml >}}
 <div class="glitch-embed-wrap" style="height: 486px; width: 100%;">
   <iframe
     allow="geolocation; microphone; camera; midi; encrypted-media"